Over 1000 families given 21 days to vacate Entebbe wetland or face eviction by NEMA - Nile Post

 “The eviction order has come at a time when we have been greatly affected by the lockdown.
 It will be unfair to evict us during this time,” Paul Musoke said.

-“We are warning them in advance.
+“We are warning them.
 In case they come back here, let them come with enough manpower,” said one Jamada Tabula.

 Namiiro has been encroached on by locals since 2006 who started by laying bricks from the wetland before they later constructed houses.